eungobs/frst-employeereg/README.md

 Features

-Admin Access Only: Only the admin can log in, add, update, and delete employee records.
+Admin Access Only: (username:Elizabeth Ndzukule; password:Tebogom) Only the admin can log in, add, update, and delete employee records.
 Employee Status: View active employees, deactivated employees, and those who have moved to other branches.
 Responsive Design: The app is fully responsive, ensuring a seamless experience across all devices.
 Built-in Security: Designed with a focus on secure access and management.